-Robert Anderson was born on June 14, 1805 on his family’s plantation, “Soldier’s Retreat,” near Louisville, Kentucky.
+Robert Anderson was born on June 14, 1805, on his family’s plantation, “Soldier’s Retreat,” near Louisville, Kentucky.
 He was the son of Richard and Sarah (Marshall) Anderson.
-Anderson’s heritage was steeped in political and military prominence.
+Political and military prominence pervaded Anderson’s heritage.
 His father was a slaveholder who served as an officer in the American Revolution and was a charter member of the Society of the Cincinnati, an organization founded to preserve the ideals and fellowship of the officers of the Continental Army.
 Anderson’s mother was a first cousin of Chief Justice John Marshall.
 Anderson’s brother, Charles Anderson, served as Governor of Ohio from 1865 to 1866.

-Little is known about Anderson’s early life prior to his appointment to the United States Military Academy in 1820.
-Anderson entered the Academy on July 1, 1820 and graduated five years later on July 1, 1825, fifteenth in his class of thirty-seven cadets.
+Historians know little about Anderson’s early life prior to his appointment to the United States Military Academy in 1820.
+Anderson entered the Academy on July 1, 1820, and graduated five years later on July 1, 1825, fifteenth in his class of thirty-seven cadets.

-Following his graduation Anderson was brevetted as a second lieutenant with the 2nd U.S. Artillery on July 1, 1825 and then promoted to the full rank of second lieutenant with the 3rd U.S. Artillery on the same day.
-He left the army from October 1825 to July 1826 to assist his brother Richard, who was commissioned as Envoy Extraordinary and Minister Plenipotentiary to the Panama Congress of Nations.
-Upon his return to the army, Anderson was assigned to various artillery posts.
-In 1832, he campaigned as a colonel of Illinois volunteers against the Sac Indians during the Black Hawk War (May–August 1832).
+Following his graduation, the army brevetted Anderson as a second lieutenant with the 2nd U.S. Artillery on July 1, 1825, and then promoted to the full rank of second lieutenant with the 3rd U.S. Artillery on the same day.
+He left the army from October 1825 to July 1826 to assist his brother Richard, who served as Envoy Extraordinary and Minister Plenipotentiary to the Panama Congress of Nations.
+Upon his return to the army, the army assigned Anderson to various artillery posts.
+In 1832, he campaigned as a colonel of Illinois volunteers against the Sac Indians during the Black Hawk War (May-August 1832).

-One year later, Anderson was promoted to first lieutenant with the 3rd Artillery on June 30, 1833 and returned to garrison duty.
-On September 10, 1835, Anderson was appointed as an assistant instructor of artillery at the United States Military Academy.
-He held that role until December 1, when he was elevated to the position of instructor.
-Anderson remained at West Point until November 6, 1837, when he was transferred to Florida to campaign against the Seminole Indians for two years.
-During the Second Seminole War (1835-1842), Anderson was brevetted to captain on April 2, 1838 “for Gallantry and Successful Conduct in the War against the Florida Indians.”
+One year later, the army promoted Anderson to first lieutenant with the 3rd Artillery on June 30, 1833, and returned to garrison duty.
+On September 10, 1835, Anderson received an appointment as an assistant instructor of artillery at the United States Military Academy.
+He held that role until December 1, when he school officials promoted to the position of instructor.
+Anderson remained at West Point until November 6, 1837, when the army transferred him to Florida to campaign against the Seminole Indians for two years.
+During the Second Seminole War (1835-1842), Anderson received a brevet promotion to captain on April 2, 1838 “for Gallantry and Successful Conduct in the War against the Florida Indians.”
 During his time in Florida, Anderson contracted fevers from which he would suffer recurrently for the rest of his life.
 From May 9 to July 7, 1838, Anderson served as Major General Winfield Scott’s aide-de-camp.
-On July 7, 1838, he was again brevetted to captain and assigned as Adjutant-General of Eastern Department, serving in that capacity until November 30, 1841.
-On October 23, 1841, Anderson was promoted to the rank of captain with the 3rd Artillery and returned to garrison duty.
+On July 7, 1838, army officials again brevetted him to captain and assigned him as Adjutant-General of the Eastern Department.
+Anderson served in that capacity until November 30, 1841.
+On October 23, 1841, Anderson received a promotion to the rank of captain with the 3rd Artillery and returned to garrison duty.

 Like many future Civil War general officers, Anderson gained invaluable combat experience during the Mexican-American War (1846-48).
 He served with Winfield Scott’s invasion force during the Siege of Vera Cruz (March 9-29, 1847) and was engaged at the Battle of Cerro Gordo (April 17-18, 1847).
-On September 8, 1847, Anderson was severely wounded during the Battle of Molino del Rey, one of the bloodier engagements of the war.
-He was later brevetted to major “for Gallant and Meritorious Conduct in the Battle of Molino del Rey.”
+On September 8, 1847, Anderson received a severe wound during the Battle of Molino del Rey, one of the bloodier engagements of the war.
+The army later brevetted him to major “for Gallant and Meritorious Conduct in the Battle of Molino del Rey.”

-Two days later, newly inaugurated President Lincoln was shown a message from Anderson, estimating that the garrison at Fort Sumter had only enough provisions to last through April 15.
+Two days later, newly inaugurated President Lincoln viewed a message from Anderson, estimating that the garrison at Fort Sumter had only enough provisions to last through April 15.
 Refusing to acknowledge the legitimacy of the Confederacy, Lincoln informed Pickens, on April 6, that he intended to resupply the beleaguered garrison at Fort Sumter.
-The president went on to assure Pickens that the federal government would not use force or attempt to enlarge the garrison at Fort Sumter unless the effort to resupply the fort met with armed resistance.
+The president assured Pickens that the federal government would not use force or attempt to enlarge the garrison at Fort Sumter unless the effort to resupply the fort met with armed resistance.
 On April 10, the Confederacy reacted by authorizing Beauregard to fire on any attempt to re-provision the fort.